Our 2016 Herbstalk Teachers!

 The CommonWealth Center for Holistic Herbalism

 Iris Weaver, M.A., is a Shamanic Herbalist and Foraging Instructor.
-She leads plant walks on finding edible and medicinal plants in the city and countryside and how to use them.
-She teaches workshops on making your own natural herbal skincare and herbal medicines, as well as how to use them.
+She leads plant walks on finding edible and medicinal plants in the city and countryside and ways to use them.
+She teaches workshops on making and using your own herbal medicines and natural herbal skincare products.
 Her focus is on using locally-available and sustainable plants for taking care of your health.
-She teaches classes in connecting with the spirit and energy of plants to have your own direct connection with helping plants.
+She teaches classes in connecting with the spirit and energy of plants to have your own direct connection with your helping plants.
 She is based on on the North Shore of Boston, MA.

 HERBSTALK and Flowerfolk Herbs